Learn About CHIP in Montana

 - The applicant is not insured or covered by Medicaid benefits.

 Income requirements for Montana CHIP enrollment also depend on household size.
 For example, families with three members will have a lower income maximum than families of seven.
 When you apply for CHIP, you will have to verify your eligibility by providing proof of identity, income sources and immigration status.
 Providing false information on the MT CHIP application to gain enrollment in the program is a serious criminal offense.
-You can download our complimentary guide to learn more about CHIP eligibility guidelines.
+You can download our free guide to learn more about CHIP guidelines.

 What services are covered by CHIP in Montana?